 By adding DMS to liposomes and nanoparticles the release rates can be influenced according to the specific concentration.

-- Vitamins - The most frequently applied regeneration supporting substances are vitamins and their esters, which are released in the skin by enzyme reaction.
+- Vitamins - The most frequently applied regeneration supporting substances are vitamins and their esters, which are released into the skin by the enzyme reactions.
 The most significant substances in this context are:

 Individual Skin Treatment

 Individualized treatment, one of the core concepts of corneotherapy, requires specific active agents to be used for different skin conditions.